-Chenning Gao - Advanced Clinical Resident
+Chenning Gao - Associate Psychotherapist

-Outside of my work, I enjoy running, culinary exploration, mountaineering, and spending time with family, friends, and my furry friend.
+Outside of my work, I enjoy running, culinary exploration, mountaineering, and spending time with family, friends, and furry friend.

 I take a holistic, trauma-informed approach to counseling, recognizing that there are many unique paths to healing based on your strengths, needs, and life experiences.
-I deeply value the intersectionality of your story and tailor my support to meet your needs.
+I deeply value the intersectionality of your story and will tailor my support to meet your needs.
 I work with a variety of concerns, such as:

-• Depression and anxiety
+• Depression and Anxiety

 • Parenting

-• Perinatal concerns
+• Perinatal Transition

-• Life transitions and adjustments
+• Life Transitions, Stress, and Burnout

 In Chenning’s Words